NASCAR Advance Auto Parts Weekly Series

-The NASCAR Advance Auto Parts Weekly Series (formerly the Whelen All-American Series, Winston Racing Series and the Dodge Weekly Series) is a points championship for NASCAR sanctioned local short track motor racing around the United States and Canada.
+The NASCAR Advance Auto Parts Weekly Series (formerly the Whelen All-American Series, Winston Racing Series and the Dodge Weekly Series) is a points championship for NASCAR-sanctioned local short-track motor racing in the United States and Canada.

-In the 30 years of NASCAR sanctioning weekly racing for a national championship, the tracks have been split, initially by geographical proximity of the tracks for purposes of developing regional champions, then randomly among four divisions and currently by states that have tracks participating.
+NASCAR has organized its in several ways over the decades—initially by geographical proximity to develop regional champions, then randomly among four divisions, and currently by states that have tracks participating.

 History

 The series began as the NASCAR Winston Racing Series in 1982 as weekly, local track racing sanctioned by NASCAR.
-As announced at the Weekly Series banquet in Las Vegas on November 11, 2006, Dodge dropped their sponsorship of the weekly series.
-Whelen Engineering picked up the sponsorship, renaming it the NASCAR Whelen All-American Series.
+Due to restrictions imposed by the Tobacco Master Settlement Agreement, Winston's sponsorship was replaced by Dodge in 2001 (coinciding with their re-entry to the Cup Series that year), lasting until 2006.
+Whelen Engineering picked up the sponsorship in 2007, renaming it the NASCAR Whelen All-American Series.
 For the 2010 season, NASCAR lowered the age minimum for its weekly racing series from 16 to 14.

-In 2005 the Weekly Series became the first NASCAR-sanctioned series to have a permanent presence outside of the United States, as tracks in Saint-Eustache, Quebec, Delaware, Ontario, and Wetaskiwin, Alberta, elected to be represented in the series.
+In 2005 the Weekly Series became the first NASCAR-sanctioned series to have a permanent presence outside of the United States, as tracks in Saint-Eustache, Quebec; Delaware, Ontario; and Wetaskiwin, Alberta, elected to be represented in the series.

 Advance Auto Parts assumed naming rights for the series on June 10, 2020.